namdinator/Namdinator_bash/README.md

 # Namdinator

-Namdinator is commandline tool for running a MDFF simualtion on an input PDB into a .MRC map.
+Namdinator is a commandline tool, written in BASH, for running a MDFF simualtion on an input PDB into a .MRC map.

 To run Namdinator you need the following programs installed: